 🐌 A chore, not a resort

 Slugs like it moist and cool, but surrounded by warm new growth.. like an apartment next to a cafe 🙄.
-Organics in the growing bed are a must of course, but if your garden beds sprawl about with lots of organic debris around, and full green beds that meld into each other, then whilst lovely, expect to be in a full time battle with the sluglords.
+Organics are good, but if your garden beds sprawl about with lots of organic debris, and full green beds that meld into each other, then whilst lovely, expect to be in a full time battle with the sluglords.
 Here are a few things we do to make living here a chore for slugs, not a resort:

 - Regular cleanups that reduce slug breeding sites, moving old pots, stakes and rubbish away from where the veg grows.

 - Good airflow helps make your veg just that little but more work for slugs – resist overcrowding (esp. thinning from seed), training plants upwards, removing lowest leaves on Brassicas and cucurbits, and Zucchinis growing vertically

 - We trench, but if you have worm farms or compost, they are best kept away from beds.